 - As required by federal regulations, all properties built before 1978 will have a Lead-Based Paint Addendum.
 Collegetown Center, Collegetown Plaza, and Court were all built after 1978 and do not require this form.

-- Tenants are permitted to sublet their apartments at any time during the Lease, pending agreement by all other named Tenants on the Lease and approval from the Rental Office.
+- Tenants are permitted to sublet their apartments for a minimum full term (Summer, Fall, or Spring) during the Lease, with a maximum of one sublet approved per term per tenant, pending agreement by all other named Tenants on the Lease and approval from the Rental Office.
 Subletting is always done at the Tenant’s own risk.
 Subletting does not relieve the Tenant of any Lease obligations.